 Moreover, every person has different capacities, aptness, health, and physique.
 There are recommended bikes for beginners and pros.
 There is no one-size-fits-all bike.

-Road bikes nowadays address the needs of diversity and there are already several road bikes to choose from depending on an individual’s need.
+Road bikes nowadays address the needs of diversity and there are already several road bikes to choose from depending on an individual’s need like road bike size.
 Examples are all-around race bikes that can overcome different types of terrains.
 They are the general kind of road bikes and they are efficient to stabilize convenience, lightweight, and aerodynamics.
 All-around race bikes are suitable for professional riders.
 They have 25 or 28-millimeter tires and higher gears.
 Well-known examples are Trek Emonda, Giant TCR, Canyon Ultimate, and many more.

 The next type is aero road race bikes.
 They are almost the same as all-around road bikes in terms of fit and handling.
 But the aero road race bike is super low weight and the aerodynamics are higher.
 Experienced, well-rounded riders can benefit much from this type of road bike.
 But of course, expect that it is also a bit pricier.
 Aero road bikes include Giant Propel and Scott Foil.
 Last, we have modern endurance road bikes.
 It is adaptable, convenient, and accessible.
 It has a relaxed fit and lower gear so there is more ease in climbing.
 Always bear in mind that road bikes differ from inbuilt ones.

 The question now is, how can you tell if the road bike is an all-around, endurance, or aero road bike?

 It is challenging to tell bikes apart, especially since manufacturers have combined their features.
 Modern bikes now have features of aero race bikes and vice versa.
 Modern endurance road bikes can endure rough terrains when even though they are engineered for flat roads.